nokia/rcm-bluez/README.md

 4. The screenshots of "how it should be" as weel as the explanation of different fields in proxy visualizer are provided in the Screenshots folder.

-#Needed packages
+# Needed packages

-The provided code includes the sources of bluez-5.43, so you do not need to download them separately.
+The provided code includes the sources of *bluez-5.43*, so you do not need to download them separately.
 The provided sources contain some of our callbacks needed by RCM, so please use our modified version of bluez.

 You can check how to install bluez from sources [here](https://www.jaredwolff.com/get-started-with-bluetooth-low-energy/#hide1)